Conflict resolution big issue, chief says

 In March, the city’s parks took center stage when a 10-year-old girl was shot and killed while out with her family at Boyle Park, and a week later a man was seen with an AK-47-style rifle at Murray Park.

-NEWSLETTER: Sign up for the Week in Little Rock email at arkansasonline.com/emails

-Several members of Little Rock's Board of Directors told the chief Tuesday that they were displeased over the violence in the city when Humphrey discussed what the Police Department was doing to combat crime.
+Several members of the city’s Board of Directors told the chief Tuesday they were displeased over the violence in the city when Humphrey discussed what the Police Department was doing to combat crime.

 Lance Hines, a longtime critic of the chief, told Mayor Frank Scott Jr. and Humphrey that just because crime is up everywhere in the county during the pandemic doesn’t give them an excuse for crime to be up in Little Rock.